Virginia Beach Department of Emergency Medical Services: 2018 AHA Mission Lifeline Gold Plus Recognition

 On May 11, 2018, Virginia Beach EMS received the American Heart Association 2018 Mission: Lifeline GOLD PLUS EMS Recognition Award at the Virginia Heart Attack Coalition (VHAC) State Meeting in Chesterfield, Virginia.
 Mission: Lifeline EMS Recognition recognizes EMS systems for their role in providing timely treatment for heart attack patients.

 2017 EMS Headquarters Building Dedicated

 October 2017 EMS moved into its new Headquarters and Training Center located at 4160 Virginia Beach Boulevard.
 The two story building was the old Adult Learning Center purchased from the Virginia Beach City Public Schools.

 2016 Historic Leadership Changes

 February 2016, Edward Brazle was appointed Interim Chief of the department with the retirement of the original manager of the 1970s Emergency Coronary Care Program and Director and Chief of the department, Bruce W. Edwards.
 In July 2016, Edward M. Brazle was appointed Chief of the department.
 Shortly afterwards, Jason Stroud and Tom Green were appointed Deputy Chiefs of the department.
-Stroud is currently Deputy Chief of Operations, and Green is currently Deputy Chief of Administration.
+DC Stroud was appointed the Deputy Chief of Operations, and DC Green was appointed the Deputy Chief of Administration.
 Bruce Nedelka and Kevin Lipscomb were hired on as Division Chiefs to round out the Senior Leadership team at the end of the year.